 Supporting the Landcare movement

-Their work helps protect our public and private land from erosion and salinity, our creeks, coasts and wetlands from pollutants, and our native plants and animals from weeds, pest animals and other threats.
-This caring is a voluntary contribution to the future health of our environment and all the benefits that we derive from it.
+Their work helps protect public and private land from erosion and salinity, our creeks, coasts and wetlands from pollutants and our native plants and animals from weeds, pest animals and other threats.
+This caring is a voluntary contribution to the future health of our environment.

-Recruiting new people to take part in community activities is one of the goals of the Port Phillip and Westernport CMA.
-The Authority supports groups to develop the tools and resources they need to attract and keep people involved in helping the environment.
+Enabling people to take part in community activities is one of the goals of the Port Phillip & Westernport CMA.
+The PPWCMA does this by supporting community groups to develop the tools and resources they need to attract and keep people involved in environment efforts.

-Friends Groups usually consist of people who share an interest in protecting or improving the integrity of a specific place.
-This might be their favourite beach, local waterway or an endangered species found in the area they live or like to visit.
-Friends Groups can often be contacted via their website, via the Landcare Gateway or by calling your local council.
-Friends Groups often deal with issues on public land.
+Friends groups typically consist of people who share an interest in protecting or improving the integrity of a local place on public land.
+This might be their local bushland reserve, creek or an endangered species found near where they live or like to visit.